miromannino/Justified-Gallery/README.md

 = 3.1 =

-* Improved the algoritm to reduce the image crops
+* Improved the algorithm to reduce the image crops
-* Fixed errors with some jquery versions
+* Fixed errors with some jQuery versions
 * Fixed errors with fixed height
 * Settings checks and parsing
+* Added event jg.rowflush

 = 3.0 =